logo

 Sources of Folic Acid

-Folic acid is an essential nutrient found in various foods, crucial for DNA synthesis and cell function.
+Folic acid is an essential nutrient found in various foods and is, crucial for DNA synthesis and cell function.
 Here are some common sources to help you meet your daily requirements.

 Supplements